 - 1/2 teaspoon fine-grain sea salt

-- 1/2 cup chopped Southern Grove Pistachios, plus more for garnish
+- 1/2 cup chopped pistachios plus more for garnish

 - Preheat the oven to 350 degrees F. In a medium bowl, mix together the flour, baking powder, baking soda and salt.